ECC-BFMC/Documentation/source/vehicletoeverything.rst

 calculates the position of the cars o the system and serves the robot clients with theirs coordination.

 Technical data of the system:
- - The frequency of the given messages is 3-4 Hz
+ - The frequency of the given messages is up to 10 Hz
- - The error of the system is about ~10 cm
+ - The error of the system is about ~15 cm
- - The delay of the received messages is ~0.4 seconds
+ - The delay of the received messages is ~1 second
- - Some areas do not have coverage.
- - The last detected position is stored and served.
-If the position is older then 2 seconds it is discarded.

 A digital map is provided in order to help the teams navigate in the environment.
 The map is saved in XML format and it is exported with the help of the GraphML library (making it easier to be imported on your platform).
 There are two types of information: Nodes and Connections.
 Each node is placed in the middle o a lane